open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   additionally must be able to retrieve all information that was added to the span (as with *readable span*).

-  It MUST be possible for functions being called with this to somehow obtain the same `Span` instance and type that the span creation API returned (or will return) to the user (e.g. the `Span` could be one of the parameters passed to such a function, or a getter could be provided).
+  It MUST be possible for functions being called with this to somehow obtain the same `Span` instance and type that the [span creation API](api.md#span-creation) returned (or will return) to the user (for example, the `Span` could be one of the parameters passed to such a function, or a getter could be provided).

 ## Span processor